WallarooLabs/blog.wallaroolabs.com/content/post/wallaroo-in-docker.md

 draft = false
 slug = "wallaroo-in-docker"
 author = "jonbrwn"
-description = "Simplifying the installation and setup process for Wallaroo using Docker" tags = [
+description = "Simplifying the installation and setup process for Wallaroo using Docker." tags = [
     "docker",
     "wallaroo",